 The Department does not accredit individual educational institutions and/or programs and is not directly involved in the institutional or programmatic accrediting process.
 The Department recognizes only agencies that apply for recognition; many do not.
 Along with its recognition decision, the Department designates the scope of accrediting activities to which its recognition pertains.

 Accrediting Agencies Recognition Process

-An agency seeking recognition from the Secretary of Education must meet the Department's regulatory criteria for the recognition of agencies, and must have a link to a federal program (e.g., federal student aid).
+An accrediting agency or state approval agency seeking recognition from the Secretary of Education (Secretary) must meet the Department's regulatory criteria for the recognition of accrediting agencies and state approval agencies and must have a Federal Link (HEA or non-HEA).
 Only agencies recognized by the Secretary can provide the gate-keeping function to allow institutions they accredit to participate in the federal student aid programs under the HEA.
-Some of the criteria for recognition, such as the criterion requiring a link to Federal programs, have no bearing on the quality of an agency; however, they do have the effect of making some accreditors ineligible for recognition for reasons other than quality.
-The recognition process involves reviews by the Department's Accreditation Group staff and the (NACIQI).
-Both the staff and NACIQI recommendations are submitted to the Senior Department Official designated by the Secretary who makes the decision regarding recognition.
+Accrediting agencies that accredit only educational programs located in institutions of higher education apply for recognition for non-HEA purposes.
+The recognition process involves reviews by the Department's Accreditation Group (AG) staff and the National Advisor Committee on Institutional Quality and Integrity (NACIQI).
+Both the (AG staff and NACIQI recommendations are submitted to the Senior Department Official designated by the Secretary who makes the decision regarding recognition.

-The Secretary also recognizes various state agencies for the approval of public postsecondary vocational education and for the approval of nursing education.
-These agencies must meet separate sets of recognition criteria and their applications for recognition also undergo review by the Accreditation Group staff and the NACIQI.
+State agencies for the approval of public postsecondary vocational education and for the approval of nursing education must meet separate sets of recognition criteria and their applications for recognition also undergo review by the Accreditation Group staff and the NACIQI.

 Foreign Institutions and Programs